LceOmlet/LLM4data_analysis_surveys/experiments/experiments.md

 - Automatic Data Repair: Are We Ready to Deploy?

+- Can Foundation Models Wrangle Your Data?

+- Match, Compare, or Select?
+An Investigation of Large Language Models for Entity Matching

+- Entity Matching using Large Language Models

 ### RAG, retrieval, graph building

 - In-depth Analysis of Graph-based RAG in a Unified Framework, VLDB 2025